How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 Sure, the risk continues to decrease up to 14,000 steps/day, but could anyone argue there’s that big a difference going from 10,000 to 14,000 steps/day?
 Hell, even going from 8,000 to 10,000 steps is barely noticeable.

-As I’ve said before, steps are a proxy for overall activity.
+As I’ve said before, steps serve as a proxy for overall activity.
 So, if you’re already physically active, you could likely get away with doing fewer steps than someone who’s sedentary.
 Moreover, intensity seems to matter far less for general health than simply getting enough physical activity each week.
 2

 But what is ‘enough’?